Post-Transcriptional Gene Silencing (PTGS)

 - siRNA: Introduction of small interfering RNA (siRNA), a double-stranded 20-24 bp segment of RNA ending with two overhanging nucleotides and phosphorylated 5′ ends and hydroxylated 3′ ends is administered artificially.
 The effects of siRNA are transient and last 3-7 days when transfected into an organism.

-- Plasmid DNA: Introduction of a plasmid DNA that produces short hairpin RNA(shRNA); a small piece of RNA (typically 19 to 29 base pairs, joined by a 4 nucleotide loop) self-complementary and doubles over to appear double-stranded.
+- Plasmid DNA: Introduction of a plasmid DNA that produces short hairpin RNA (shRNA); a small piece of RNA (typically 19 to 29 base pairs, joined by a 4 nucleotide loop) that is self-complementary and doubles over to appear double-stranded.
 Dicer recognizes shRNA and cleaves it for conversion into siRNA. shRNA effects can last up to 3 years.

 - miRNA: synthetic miRNA mimics are 20-22 bp nucleotide strands of RNA that regulate gene expression by binding to a complementary mRNA strand, thus making the mRNA double-stranded and inhibiting its transcription and translation. miRNA are endogenously expressed in cells but are short-lived when introduced into the cell by transfection.

 The RNAi response has demonstrated effective gene regulation in mammalian cells and tissues for both endogenous and exogenous genes.
-The amount of gene knockdown can be partial or completely turning off the function of a gene.
-Long dsRNA (>30 base pairs) triggers an interferon response which leads to general mRNA cleavage and apoptosis; thus, design of length is one of the parameters to control in the manufacture of RNAi products.
+The amount of gene knockdown can be partial or complete, but depends on complicated factors associated with the nature and length of the siRNA.